arvpUofA/au_teensycode/README.md

 To start coding for a Teensy used in a specific board, clone the develop branch and create a new branch with the name of the board.
 For consistency, use the [Arduino](http://arduino.cc) framework.
 Open the project using [PlatformIO](http://platformio.org).
+Rename the src/main.cpp file to something more relevant and write your main program there.

 ### PlatformIO Libraries